ValyrianSteel/S2JS2I/README.md

 # S2JS2I
-IoT based on StateMachine and JavaScript
+IoT platform based on StateMachine and JavaScript